 Considering these estimates for the employment and stock prices effects, QE would have mildly increased inequality or have had an approximately neutral effect.
 Taking the 5 percent causal effect on stock prices scenario as the baseline (the solid black curve in panel (a) of Figure 5), it is evident that the net contribution of QE to inequality through employment and stock returns is positive for a substantial range of effects on employment.
 For example, let's consider the net contribution to inequality assuming that the causal effect of QE on employment was 1.2 percentage points.
 This change in employment is consistent with the baseline estimates reported by Engen et al. (2015).
-As can be seen in panel (a), this corresponds to a 0.3 percentage point increase to the 99/10 ratio under the 5 percent stock returns scenario, a 1.1 percentage point contribution under the 10 percent scenario, and as high as 2.6 percentage points under the 20 percent scenario.
-Indeed, under the 10 percent stock returns scenario, the contribution to the 99/10 ratio only becomes negative for assumed employment effects exceeding 4 points.
-Making the less conservative assumption that 20 percent of the change in stock returns was due to QE, the employment effects necessary to yield a neutral or negative impact on inequality become highly implausible.
+As can be seen in panel (a), this corresponds to a 0.5 percentage point increase to the 95/10 ratio under the 5 percent stock returns scenario, a 1.5 percentage point contribution under the 10 percent scenario, and as high as 3.4 percentage points under the 20 percent scenario.

+Indeed, under the 5 percent stock returns scenario, the contribution to the 95/10 ratio only becomes negative for assumed employment effects exceeding 3 percentage points, which is more than double the baseline effect reported by Engen et al. (2015).
+Making the less conservative assumption that 10 percent of the change in stock returns was due to QE, the employment effects necessary to yield a neutral or negative impact on inequality become highly implausible.
 Perhaps the easiest way to appreciate the tradeoff between the equalizing effects of employment and the disequalizing effects of stock returns is by looking at panel (b) of Figure 5.
 There, the solid black curve plots the combinations of stock return effects and employment effects that are consistent with a neutral QE impact on inequality.
 A 1.2 percentage point employment effect would only result in a zero net impact on inequality if as little as 3.2 percent of the change in stock prices were attributable to QE.
+These points are also illustrated in Table 3, which reports the combined contribution of equity returns and changes in employment under various counterfactual scenarios.

-&lt;sup>13 One limitation of these estimates is that event-studies, by design, only capture the response of stock prices during the immediate time-period of the policy announcement and as such may not capture the full effect of QE, via, for example, general financial market conditions.
+$^{^{12}}$ One limitation of these estimates is that event-studies, by design, only capture the response of stock prices during the immediate time-period of the policy announcement and as such may not capture the full effect of QE, via, for example, general financial market conditions.
 Due to this uncertainty, event-studies may understate the full effect of QE on stock prices.